sharonjyoon/readMe-Generator/README.md

 This project is called readMe Generator.

 ## Description 💻
 This app will help developers generate a detailed readMe for their projects.
 It will prompt the user to answer a series of questions and then it will generate a readMe using the user's inputs.
+Please refer to video in assets folder to see how this works in greater detail.

 ## Installation ⚙
 npm i, npm install inquirer